 It is important to understand how smoking effects the body before and after surgery.
 Nicotine in cigarettes constricts blood flow in the body’s tissues which may cause the tissue to turn black and die as a result

 It is the recommendation of most surgeons that an individual should stop smoking for a full month before and another month following surgery.

-For more information on the health complications that smoking can cause on the recovery process of surgery, give us a call at 562-602-1012 and chat with one of our weight loss surgery experts.
+For more information on the health complications that smoking can cause on the recovery process of surgery, give us a call at 562-602-1012 and chat with one of our weight loss surgery experts in Los Angeles.